A Characterization of Uniquely Representable Graphs: Abstract

 \section{Abstract}

-The betweenness structure of a finite metric space $M = (X, d)$ is a pair $\mathcal{B}(M) = (X,\beta_M)$ where $\beta_M$ is the so-called betweenness relation of $M$ that consists of point-triplets $(x, y, z)$ such that $d(x, z) = d(x, y) + d(y, z)$.
-The adjacency graph of a betweenness structure $\mathcal{B} = (X,\beta)$ is the simple graph $G(\mathcal{B}) = (X, E)$ where the edges are such pairs of distinct points for which no third point lies between them.
-A connected graph is uniquely representable if it is the adjacency graph of a unique betweenness structure.
-It was known before that trees are uniquely representable.
-In this paper, we give a full characterization of uniquely representable graphs by showing that they are exactly the block graphs.
-Additionally, we also characterize two closely related graph classes.
+The betweenness structure of a finite metric space $M = (X, d)$ is a pair $\BB(M) = (X,\beta_M)$ where $\beta_M$ is the so-called betweenness relation of $M$ that consists of point triplets $(x, y, z)$ such that $d(x, z) = d(x, y) + d(y, z)$.
+The underlying graph of a betweenness structure $\BB = (X,\beta)$ is the simple graph $G(\BB) = (X, E)$ where the edges are pairs of distinct points with no third point between them.
+A connected graph $G$ is uniquely representable if there exists a unique metric betweenness structure with underlying graph $G$.
+It was implied by previous works that trees are uniquely representable.
+In this paper, we give a characterization of uniquely representable graphs by showing that they are exactly the block graphs.
+Further, we prove that two related classes of graphs coincide with the class of block graphs and the class of distance-hereditary graphs, respectively.
+We show that our results hold not only for metric but also for almost-metric betweenness structures.